Secodis/TSS-WEB/Controls/SecImpl_API-Security.md

 WebSockets MUST transfer all confidential data with `wss://` schema and an additional server-side authorization of the source origin header.

-[^1]: This control aims to prevent denial-of-service (DoS) conditions which can occur both deliberately as well as accidently, e.g. triggers by a malfunction of a client.
+[^1]: This control aims to prevent denial-of-service (DoS) conditions, which can occur both deliberately and accidentally, such as those triggered by a client malfunction.
 [^2]: See [https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps-00](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps-00)
 [^3]: See [https://tools.ietf.org/html/draft-ietf-oauth-security-topics-14](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-14)